LesFerch/WinSetView/doc/v3/Manual.md

 ![image](https://github.com/user-attachments/assets/7352431f-0dcc-43a3-9dc3-9ae1deb60503)

-Clicking the 🔍 button detects your current system settings.
+Clicking the 🔍 button detects your current system settings (except for the "This PC" view).
 Otherwise, this page shows the settings that will be applied when you click **Submit**.

 #### Show paths in search results only